 I showed the address of S to the concierge and asked him how much that would cost in an auto-rickshaw; he wobbled his head and thought and suggested about 250 rupees but then told me that the auto would have a meter that would make it exact.
 Then one of the policeman stood up and sidled over to the desk and asked to see the note.
 He studied it, thought for a moment and then said, “This should be a maximum of 250 but if you take the bus it will only be 50 rupees, a big saving sir.”
 I smiled and thanked the officer very much for his advice but explained that I was in a bit of a hurry and would probably (certainly) get lost on the bus.
 The officer smiled and politely explained that Chennai’s bus system was very simple to use before he retreated back to the lounge.

 Outside I found an auto-rickshaw and gave the driver the address and asked him if he knew the street.
 Of course he did and so, full of confidence, off we drove.
 I noticed that the meter was not turned on; rather it was making an unhappy beeping sound.
 I pointed this out to the driver who wobbled his head and with a very serious, slightly sad expression explained, “Oh sir the meter is broken.”
-Of course it was.

 So we drove through the heat, the traffic and the dust occasionally stopping to ask directions from pedestrians or other auto-drivers.
 Auto drivers and taxi drivers always know, and do not know, where your destination is, if they do not know it they will not admit it but they will ask everyone until they find out where they are going, no matter how long it takes.
 Ah India!